nulogy/design-system/src/TopBar/README.md

 # TopBar

-The TopBar component provides users a consistent navigation experience across touch application page.
-It combines functionality from the `Header` and the `BrandedNavBar` components.
+The TopBar component provides users a consistent navigation experience across touch application pages.
+It combines functionality from the desktop `Header` and the `BrandedNavBar` components.
+The component is meant to be used in applications where the primary input device is a touch screen.

 ## Basic Usage